davidgilbertson/disco-mundus/README.md

 Running `printStats()` in the console will print stats.
 Also clicking on my house will show them as a popup :)

-The scaling of the score is currently hardcoded as 5 KM, as the app only shows Sydney suburbs and this scale works fine.
+The scaling of the score is currently hardcoded as 4KM, as the app only shows Sydney suburbs and this scale works fine.
 Eventually, I'll want something more sophisticated like the distance between two points as a ratio of the diameter of the target feature.